ygasaino1/TiKi7.github.io/README.md

 Version | Log
 :--- | :---
-1.6 | now you can add video source's official embed parameters for more customization.
+1.7 | people will join at the current time of video (not from the begining) (youtube tracks only) 1.6 | now you can add video source's official embed parameters for more customization.
 1.5 | fixed priority of ban check in script structure. added a bunch of report messages (private chat).
 1.4 | "/tkey" -> "/tpass" and now owner will get debug (Ctrl + D) message for each media request.